Copyleft-Cloud/notes/003-Terraform/Create-Terraform-Project.md

 ## Next Steps
-- We're going to setup our Terraform Project.
+- We're going to setup our Terraform Project Directory.
 - We're going to discuss some best practices and get hands-on.